 \subsection{Overview of related work}

-Classical references that treat statistical inference on the sphere include those of \citet{Watson1983}, who focuses exclusively on spheres in finite-dimensional Euclidean spaces, and \citet{MardiaJupp2000}, who focus on circular data but also treat spheres, Stiefel and Grassmann manifolds, and general manifolds.
+Classical references that treat statistical inference on the sphere include those of \citet{Watson1983}, who focusses exclusively on spheres in finite-dimensional Euclidean spaces, and \citet{MardiaJupp2000}, who focus on circular data but also treat spheres, Stiefel and Grassmann manifolds, and general manifolds.
 Special manifolds such as the Stiefel and Grassmann manifolds have also been studied by \citet{Chikuse2003}.
 A recent treatment that focuses on modern developments in directional statistics is given by \citet{LeyVerdebout2017}. \citet{Srivastava2009} consider the infinite-dimensional unit sphere of diffeomorphisms in the context of computer vision, and then apply a Bayesian method for shape identification.
 However, none of the cited works treat \ac{MCMC} sampling methods or Bayesian inference on high-dimensional manifolds.

 Regarding sampling on embedded manifolds, Hamiltonian Monte Carlo methods are considered by \citet{BrubakerEtAl2012} and \citet{ByrneGirolami2013}, for instance, and \citet{Diaconis_etal_2013} propose a Gibbs sampler.
-Moreover, \citet{MangoubiSmith2018} study the so-called ``geodesic walk'' algorithm and establish Wasserstein contraction, under the assumption that the manifold has bounded, positive curvature.
+Moreover, \citet{MangoubiSmith2018} study the so-called ``geodesic walk'' algorithm and establish Wasserstein contraction under the assumption that the manifold has bounded, positive curvature.
 The geodesic walk algorithm of \citet{MangoubiSmith2018} chooses a random element uniformly from the unit sphere in the tangent space and moves a fixed time or step size along the corresponding geodesic.
-This could be used as a proposal in a \ac{MH} algorithm.
-Similarly, \citet{Zappa2018} developed a \ac{MH} algorithm on manifolds where the proposed point is generated by a normally distributed tangential move into the ambient Euclidean space which is then suitably projected back to the manifold.
-We will compare our algorithms particularly to the one by \citet{Zappa2018} as well as to the geodesic walk algorithm of \citet{MangoubiSmith2018}.
+This could be used as a proposal in an \ac{MH} algorithm.
+Similarly, \citet{Zappa2018} developed an \ac{MH} algorithm on manifolds where the proposed point is generated by a normally distributed tangential move into the ambient Euclidean space which is then suitably projected back to the manifold.
+We will compare our algorithms particularly to that of \citet{Zappa2018} and the geodesic walk algorithm of \citet{MangoubiSmith2018}.
 For the specific problem of designing \ac{MCMC} samplers on the sphere, \citet{LanZhouShahbaba2014} considered Hamiltonian Monte Carlo for distributions that undergo several transformations in order to be defined on the unit sphere.
-Their approach has been used by, e.g.\ \citet{Holbrook2020} to perform Bayesian nonparametric density estimation based on the Bingham distribution as the prior.
+Their approach has been used by \citet{Holbrook2020} to perform Bayesian nonparametric density estimation based on the Bingham distribution as the prior.